Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 mania
 schizophrenia and other psychotic disorders

-Diagnosis
-To find out the cause of your itching, your physician or dermatologist will likely take your medical history, give you a dermatological exam, and request any lab tests or biopsies as needed.

-If no medical source for the itching is found, your healthcare professional will work with you to explore other causes, which may include psychiatric reasons like anxiety.
+Assessment
+A professional evaluation can help identify the cause of persistent itching.
+If no direct physical source is found, exploring psychological factors like anxiety can be helpful.

 According to the International Forum for the Study of Itch (IFSI), psychogenic itching falls into one of six itch categories: